 Reflect on how God's presence is with you in your daily life.
 Journal your thoughts and experiences of God's guidance, comfort and faithfulness.
 Share the message of Isaiah 7:14 with someone today.
 Explain the significance of the prophecy and its fulfillment in Jesus.
 Write down in your journal how that went.
-Did you feel you were spreading the hope and joy of Advent?
+Did you feel you were spreading the hope and joy of Advent? went.
+Did you leef you were spreading the nope and joy of Advent:

-TUESDAY, DECEMBER 5
+Tuesday, December 5